-- 193. While the parish is strategically well located to the main road network, its internal road network is less developed.
-Its road and street pattern has developed over many centuries and many parts, especially the older residential areas, are not suited to the requirements of modern traffic. - 194.
-The main hazard is the volume of traffic passing through the parish and the associated issues of highway and pedestrian safety, ease of movement, noise and vehicle emissions.
-This is seen as one of the major negative aspects of living, visiting and working in the parish. - 195.
-Much of its road network is very congested, especially at peak times.
-This is not only an issue for the main roads through the parish such as the A61, A629 and A6135 and Chapeltown Town Centre but many of the minor ones. - 196.
-Speeding is an issue throughout the parish, particularly along the A61, B6050 and A619.
-These, and many other local roads, are relatively long and narrow with few natural or artificial obstacles to slow motorists down. - 197.
-Furthermore, in many locations the footpaths running along the roads are very narrow, making it hazardous when walking, especially for the elderly and for parents with young children or the above the national average number of people with mobility problems (such as wheelchair or mobility scooter users or have assistance dogs). - 198.
-The latest publicly available road traffic incidents report shows that in 2020 there were over 30 road casualty incidents reported to South Yorkshire Police in or adjoining the parish, of which 10 were serious and one fatal. - 199.It is recognised that there has been significant investment in the transport network and further improvements are planned.
-While welcome, there is concern that this has failed to keep up with the growth of the parish.
-In addition, planned and anticipated further development, if not properly managed and planned, will put the transport infrastructure, especially the road system, under even greater pressure. - 200.
-Whilst the formulation of transport policy at a local level is primarily a matter for Sheffield CC, as the highway authority, the Plan does support and encourage actions that can be taken to address parking and road safety.
-Indeed, the Design Codes which form an integral part of the Plan contains several Ecclesfield Parish Neighbourhood Plan Working Draft February 2024
+- 192. While the Parish is strategically well located to the main road network, its internal road network is less developed.
+Its road and street pattern has developed over many centuries and many parts, especially the older residential areas, are not suited to the requirements of modern traffic. - 193.
+The main hazard is the volume of traffic passing through the Parish and the associated issues of highway and pedestrian safety, ease of movement, noise and vehicle emissions.
+This is seen as one of the major negative aspects of living, visiting and working in the Parish. - 194.Much of its road network is very congested, especially at peak times.
+This is not only an issue for the main roads through the Parish such as the A61, A629 and A6135 and Chapeltown Town Centre but many of the minor ones. - 195.Speeding is an issue throughout the Parish, particularly along the A61, B6050 and A619.
+These, and many other local roads, are relatively long and narrow with few natural or artificial obstacles to slow motorists down. - 196.Furthermore, in many locations the footpaths running along the roads are very narrow, making it hazardous when walking, especially for the elderly and for parents with young children or the above average number of people with mobility problems (such as wheelchair or mobility scooter users or have assistance dogs). - 197.
+The latest publicly available road traffic incidents report shows that in 2020 there were over 30 road casualty incidents reported to South Yorkshire Police in or adjoining the Parish, of which 10 were serious and one fatal. - 198.It is recognised that there has been significant investment in the transport network and further improvements are planned.
+While welcome, there is concern that this has failed to keep up with the growth of the Parish.
+In addition, planned and anticipated further development, if not properly managed and planned, will put the transport infrastructure, especially the road system, under even greater pressure. - 199.Whilst the formulation of transport policy at a local level is primarily a matter for Sheffield CC, as the highway authority, the Plan does support and encourage actions that can be taken to address parking and road safety.
+Indeed, the Design Codes which form an integral part of the Plan contains several measures in support of this, for example, by designing layouts in new developments to prioritise cycling, walking and bus use. - 200.
+Through the Plan's development, several locations were identified where road safety issues have been highlighted as having an especially serious and negative impact on quality of life and which action is required to remedy, specifically Greengate Lane and Jeffcock Road, High Green; Ecclesfield, Station and Arundel roads Chapeltown; Main Street and Norfolk Hill Grenoside Wortley Lane, High Green and High Street, Ecclesfield. just to name a few good examples.

-- measures in support of this, for example, by designing layouts in new developments to prioritise cycling, walking and bus use. - 201.
-Through the Plan's development, several locations were identified where road safety issues have been highlighted as having an especially serious and negative impact on quality of life and which action is required to remedy, specifically Green Gate Lane and Jeff Cock Road, High Green; Ecclesfield, Station and Arundel roads Chapeltown; Main Street and Norfolk Hill Grenoside Wortley Lane, High Green and High Street, Ecclesfield. just to name a few good examples. - 202.
-The Parish Council will actively seek to work with Sheffield CC and other bodies to encourage opportunities to improve highway and pedestrian safety along roads, particularly where road safety issues have been identified locally.
+201. The Parish Council will actively seek to work with Sheffield CC and other bodies to encourage opportunities to improve highway and pedestrian safety along roads, particularly where road safety issues have been identified locally.